How to Pay Off Debt and Get Ahead

 When my husband lost his job, we used our savings to stay afloat.
-But then that ran out, we had to start using our credit cards to get by until he could find something else.
-Thankfully he did and now we have the income we need to get ahead again… or so we thought.
+But when we ran out, we had to start using our credit cards to get by until he could find something else.
+Thankfully he did, and now we have the income we need to get ahead again, or so we thought.
 We’ve been making payments for about a year and a half but can’t seem to make any headway to get rid of the credit card debt we built up.
 Why?
-And how do we make a plan that actually gets us headed in the right direction?
+And how do we make a plan that gets us headed in the right direction?

-This is actually a really common problem that people run into with unemployment, so we’ve seen more and more cases like yours since the recession.
+This is a really common problem that people run into with unemployment, so we’ve seen more and more cases like yours since the recession.
 Consumer credit got up to $641,111 in December 2019 alone.
 The issues you’re having are probably two-fold and here’s why:

 - During your husband’s unemployment, you probably ran up a large amount of debt on your credit cards.
 Since most credit is revolving debt, what you owe increases right alongside the amount you charge.
 So if you use credit to cover cash flow problems in your budget, your bills eat up more income every month and eventually reach a point where you can’t afford to pay.

 - This is where the second part of your problem rears its head – added interest.
-Credit cards tend to have high interest rates.
-As a result, the majority of each payment you make usually goes to paying off interest accrued instead of the original debt.
-The situation gets even worse if miss two payments in a row.
+Credit cards tend to have high-interest rates.
+As a result, the majority of each payment you make usually goes to paying off the interest accrued instead of the original debt.
+The situation gets even worse if you miss two payments in a row.
 Most creditors will apply a penalty interest rate that will remain on your account until you make six consecutive payments on time.

 Depending on the specifics that you and your husband are facing, you may use:

-Those last two options should only be considered if there’s no way for you to consolidate to get ahead.
+Consider those last three options only if there’s no way for you to consolidate to get ahead.
 You can usually consolidate with a debt management program as long as your debts are not behind six months or more – regardless of your credit score.
-DIY consolidation options usually require good credit to qualify at the right terms, so if you and your husband’s credit score took a hit during your hardship, you may have a hard time consolidating on your own.
+DIY consolidation options typically require good credit to qualify at the right terms, so if you and your husband’s credit score took a hit during your hardship, you might have a hard time consolidating on your own.

-If you’re ready to get started, a certified credit counsellor can help you go through all of these options so you can choose the right option for your situation.
+If you’re ready to get started, a certified credit counsellor can help you go through all of these options so you can make the right option for your situation.
 Call us at 1-888-294-3130 to request a free debt, credit and budget evaluation today or start with our online debt analysis.